StevenBlack/intl/readme.md

 How significant are cultural differences?
 Consider the United States and Canada.
-The United States and Canada share a common electrical plug (most countries don’t\!), they mostly speak the same language, they have a common telephone country code, the same television broadcasting standards, mostly common accounting standards, and in many ways the same elements of culture.
+The United States and Canada share a common electrical plug (most countries don’t!), they mostly speak the same language, they have a common telephone country code, the same television broadcasting standards, mostly common accounting standards, and in many ways the same elements of culture.
 One might think, given their unparalleled